FrankHouweling/api-docs/events.md

 ## Drop Applications ##
-_  Unapplies the user with the api key in entryToken for the given event _
+_  Unapplies all users who are currently applied for this event; remove all applications _

 Parameters: